w3f/polkadot-wiki/docs/learn-parachains.md

 Parachains are not required to have their own token.
 If they do, is up to the parachain to make the economic case for their token, not Polkadot.

+## Crowdfunding parachains

+Polkadot allows for parachains to  crowdfund their slots in a decentralized and safe way.
+The logic for this is handled in the [crowdfunding pallet][].

+During a parachain auction, anyone can create a new crowdfunding campaign for a parachain slot.
+When a campaign is created, the range of slots (i.e. the duration of the lease) is specified.
+Up to four slots, for a total time duration of roughly two years, can be selected.
+The creator of the crowdfund becomes the owner of the campaign, and can later upload the parachain's code.
+When creating a campaign, a crowdfunding "cap" is also specified.
+The crowdfund will refuse to accept funds after the cap has been reached.

+Once a crowdfunding campaign is open, anyone can contribute by sending a special transaction and depositing funds.
+Funds that are used to contribute must be transferrable (that is, not locked) because they will be moved into a module controlled account that was generated uniquely for this campaign.

+During some point of the crowdfund campaign the owner will upload the parachain data.
+Ideally, the owner does this before soliciting contributions to the campaign so that the contributors can verify it.
+The data can only be uploaded once during the course of the campaign and it will be what is deployed for the parachain.
+Of course, once the parachain is running it can always change via runtime upgrades (as determined through its own local governance).

+If a crowdfunding campaign is successful, that parachain will be on-boarded as a parachain in Polkadot.
+The funds that contributed to it will be locked in that parachain's account for the entire duration that it is active (up to two years).
+On one hand, this means that the parachain can do reliable accounting of contributors and reward them with parachain tokens in their local economies.
+On the other hand, the DOTs that contributors used will be essentially taken out of circulation for that time and cannot be used to stake or vote.

+At the end of the parachain's lifecycle, it will enter into a retirement phase.
+During this phase, contributors can begin to withdraw their locked DOTs.
+Contributors must withdraw their funds during the retirement phase, otherwise they will be sent to the treasury when that parachain is dissolved.
+Likewise, any parachain that started a campaign but was unsuccessful at acquiring a slot will have a timeout during which contributors can withdraw their funds.
+If funds are not withdrawn during the timeout, they are dissolved to the treasury.

 ## Examples

 Some examples of parachains: